eeemrann/MonkeyBot/README.md

 # EduVision (formerly MonkeyBot)

-Welcome to **EduVision**, an innovative project dedicated to enhancing educational experiences through intelligent automation and modern technology.
+Welcome to **EduVision**, An AI-driven web application designed to convert academic content into organized and easy-to-use study resources.
 > **Note:** This project was previously named **MonkeyBot**.
 We are actively developing and evolving its capabilities under the new name.

 ## Project Overview